United States and the International Monetary Fund: 21st century

 Currently, the U.S. is the largest financial contributor with around 117 billion dollars committed in IMF quota and 44 billion dollars committed in supplemental funds.
 The U.S. also currently holds an IMF quota of 83 billion SDRs.
 As the largest financial contributor to the IMF, the U.S. receives the most voting power amongst all participating countries at around 17%.
 This gives the U.S. the ability to veto any major proposal as 85% of votes must concur in order for any motion to pass.
 In addition to formal influence, the U.S. also has close relations to the IMF management team including the managing director; the managing director alone holds the power to set the agendas for the IMF.

+Impact of the US on the IMF

+The United States has been recognized as a strong influencer of IMF policy.
+A University of Chicago study on the US's influence on IMF conditionality towards debtor nations found that closer allies of the US were given fewer conditions, with the assumption that more conditions means more constrains on the debtor.
+A statistical study conducted by Boston University-affiliated Strom Thacker also found that a country that measurably moves closer to the US (by voting similarly, for example) is much more likely to get a loan from the IMF.
+On the other hand, a 2003 study published in The International Organization attributed the changes in IMF conditionality to private financiers, establishing a significant positive correlation between increases in bank-friendly conditions and private influence.
+Although it also found that US allies were less likely to get more bank conditions, it argued that this negative correlation proves that the conditionality changes were not driven by powerful states like the US.